axon-rl/gem/examples/README.md

-# RL Training with GEM
+# Reinforcement Learning with GEM

 ## Training with Oat
 [Oat](https://github.com/sail-sg/oat) is natively supported as the RL framework to integrate with GEM.